microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 #### Step 3 concepts and syntax

-Planners uses LLMs to orchestrate the usage of semantic and native functions.
+Planners use LLMs to orchestrate the usage of semantic and native functions.
 At step 2, we integrated the email generation and API calls with native code.
 By using a planner, we can rely on an LLM to integrate semantic and native functions in order to achieve a goal.
 It's a declarative way of programming.

 The planner is given the goal that the developper wants to achieve and the functions (semantic and native) that are available to him.
 The planner leverages the natural language understanding and generation capabilities of LLMs to propose a plan, i.e. a step by step usage of the available functions to achieve the goal.
 The proposed plan is then executed.